az-cat/HPC-Filesystems/LustreFS-ARM/README.md

 To setup Lustre three steps need to be executed :
 1. Deploy the Lustre MDS/MGS
 2. Deploy the Lustre OSS
+3. Deploy the jumpbox
-3. Deploy the Lustre Client
+4. Deploy the Lustre Client

 ## Deploy the Lustre MDS/MGS
 The MGS stores configuration information for all the Lustre file systems in a cluster and provides this information to other Lustre components.
 Each Lustre target contacts the MGS to provide information, and Lustre clients contact the MGS to retrieve information.